-Feelings of guilt, shame, embarrassment, and relief are very common following the death of a loved one to substance overdose.
+Feelings of guilt, shame, embarrassment, and relief are very common following a substance-related death.
 Let's explore each of these a little closer.

-Guilt - Guilt following a death is perfectly normal following any death.
-For children who lost a loved one to substance overdose, this may only heighten, especially when they are not given sufficient information about the death.
-When children are left with gaps in the how's and why's a loved one died, many times they fill these holes with self-blame.
+Guilt - Guilt is perfectly normal following any death.
+For children who lost a significant person to substance overdose, this may only heighten, especially when they are not given sufficient information about the death.
+When children are left with gaps in the how's and why's that person died, many times they fill these holes with self-blame.

-Shame/Embarrassment - Children many times want to blend in with their peers.
+Shame/Embarrassment - Many times, children want to blend in with their peers.
 They don't want to stick out as "the kid that lost his Dad to drugs."
-Due to the stigma associated with substance abuse, children often feel high levels of embarrassment.
+Due to the stigma associated with substance-related deaths, children often feel high levels of embarrassment.

-Relief - Relief is a common emotion especially after an extended illness before a loved one dies.
-In families where a loved one has an addiction, chaos, mood swings, unpredictable behaviors, legal issues, financial stress, and many other factors may take a toll on the child and family.
-The child may have a sense of relief that the family no longer needs to deal with the stressors related to their loved one's behaviors in regards to their addiction.
-The child will feel a wide variety of feelings and each needs to be supported and validated.
+Relief - Relief is a common emotion especially after an extended illness before someone dies.
+In families where someone has an addiction, chaos, mood swings, unpredictable behaviors, legal issues, financial stress, and many other factors may take a toll on the child and family.
+The child may have a sense of relief that the family no longer needs to deal with the stressors related to their family member's behaviors in regard to their addiction.
+The child will feel a wide variety of feelings, and each needs to be supported and validated.